davidtstill/Sentiment_Analysis_DJIA/README.md

 # Columbia Fintech Bootcamp - Project 2
 *Assignment - Use Jupyter, Google Colab, or AWS SageMaker to prepare a training and testing dataset and to train the machine-learning model.*
+*Create one or more machine learning models.

 # Performing Sentiment Analysis to Predict the Direction of the Dow Jones Industrial Average